kevzettler/kevzettler.github.com/_posts/2012-7-5-write_your_javascript_like_its_lisp.md

 Visually the code is now easier to parse.
 Programmatically, the callbacks are now standalone units that can be tested in isolation.
 We could easily write a unit test for `ajaxSuccessHandler` that called it with a dummy data object and ensured it was functioning correctly.
 This is significantly harder when nesting anonymous functions.

+Stack traces now become more useful as well.
+Trying to hunt down a bug in a stack trace that is 3 layers deep in anonymous functions is not helpful.
+If the functions are named its much easier to track down issues.

 Another added benefit of this pattern is that it now makes it easy to annotate our functions to utilize the features of [Google's Closure Compiler](https://developers.google.com/closure/compiler/docs/js-for-compiler).
 This opens up the opportunity to add strict type checking to our JavaScript.

 Expanding on our re-factor, we could have abstracted the anonymous callbacks passed to the `fadeOut` and `animate` invocations.
 Also the callback passed to our `$.Get` call is ripe for naming as well.
 For this small example we'll skip editing them as its a bit overkill.
 In larger code bases you'll see those functions swell.